Oklahoma Restaurant Gunman Shot & Killed By Armed Civilians, NRA Hopes It’s A Wake-Up Call For Governor

 In the aftermath of the Oklahoma City restaurant shooting last night, the National Rifle Assocation said on Twitter that the incident should serve as a wake-up call for the state’s governor.

-In this incident that occurred at about 6:30 p.m. local time, a gunman with an as-yet unkown motive allegedly wounded three customers in Louie’s Grill & Bar.
+In this incident that occurred at about 6:30 p.m. local time, a gunman with an as-yet-unknown motive allegedly wounded three customers in Louie’s Grill & Bar.
 A bystander who the NRA described as a “good guy with a gun” — and who police officials deemed a good Samaritan — intercepted the fleeing suspect and fatally shot him outside the crowded venue, CNN reported.
 Other news outlets now indicate that two armed bystanders confronted the alleged shooter.
 The alleged gunman apparently died at the scene.

 The victims in this crime were a 39-year-0ld mom and two children, one of whom is 12.
 They are reportedly all expected to recover and are listed in good condition.
 Another man fell and broke his arm during the incident.